JoshEHenderson/.github/profile/README.md

 <a href = 'https://github.com/suprimnakarmi'>Suprim Nakarmi</a>

 ## Openings:
-We regular have openings for research positions, and strongly suggest to contact at santosh.kc@usd.edu | santosh.kc@ieee.org
+We frequently have openings for research positions, and strongly suggest to contact at santosh.kc@usd.edu | santosh.kc@ieee.org

 ## Follow us (to know more)
 <a href = 'https://www.linkedin.com/company/kc-2ai/'>Linkedin</a>